-On March 1, 2021, the Company announced the closing of a gold and silver Purchase and Sale Agreement (the "Stream Agreement") with Sprott Private Resource Streaming and Royalty Corp ("Sprott") for 1.41% of all the refined gold and silver to be produced over the life of mine from the Hasbrouck Gold Project.
+On March 1, 2021, the Company announced the closing of the Stream Agreement with Sprott for 1.41% of all the refined gold and silver to be produced over the life of mine from the Hasbrouck Gold Project.

 In consideration of the Stream Agreement, Sprott has paid the Company an advance purchase deposit of US\$6.0 million (\$7.6 million at March 1, 2021 exchange rate) and is to advance an additional deposit of US\$1.0 million within 10 days of the Company announcing a Board approved construction decision for the Hasbrouck Gold Project.
 Sprott may then elect to include the Hill of Gold property to the Stream Agreement by advancing a final deposit of US\$300,000 within 60 days following payment of the additional US\$1.0 million deposit.